camunda/camunda-docs-manual/content/reference/rest/process-definition/post-restart-process-instance-async.md

     <td>Number</td>
     <td>
       Every batch execution job invokes the command executed by the batch
       <code>invocationsPerBatchJob</code> times.
-E.g., for a process instance
+E.g., for a restart of process instances
-      modification batch this specifies the number of process instances which are modified per batch execution job.
+      in batch this specifies the number of process instances which are restarted per batch execution job.
     </td>
   </tr>
   <tr>